Learn more about our teaching and training programs below:

 Graduate medical education

-The Section has an accredited 2 to 3 year program of subspecialty fellowship training in infectious diseases of children and adults, including opportunities in a Leadership Preventive Medicine Residency (including an MPH degree), as well as domestic and international research opportunities.
+We provide an accredited 2 to 3-year program of subspecialty fellowship training in infectious diseases of children and adults, including opportunities in a Leadership Preventive Medicine Residency (including an MPH degree), as well as domestic and international research opportunities.

 International programs

-The Section has a multi-faceted and longstanding collaboration with the Muhimbili University College of Health Sciences (MUCHS) in Dar es Salaam, Tanzania, known as the DARDAR Program.
-Current programs include clinical trials in HIV-associated tuberculosis (DARDAR Vaccine Study), an HIV treatment program for children (DARDAR Pediatric Program) and a Fogarty Grant that provides HIV research training for Tanzanian physicians and other health professionals.
+We have a multi-faceted and longstanding collaboration with the Muhimbili University College of Health Sciences (MUCHS) in Dar es Salaam, Tanzania, known as the DARDAR Program.
+Current programs include:

 Regional and faculty development training